Deception Pass Bridge Painting

 - Only one sidewalk available for those walking across the bridge.

 - A containment system will be hanging from the structure (to keep paint/debris from falling into the water).

 - Noise day and night for those who live in or visit the area.

 Construction crews will set up in the parking area north of Deception Pass (see photo).
 They'll use this area to build the containment system that will be under the bridge.
 They will also be using the small parking area between the two bridges.
-Starting in late June or early July they'll start sandblasting the bridge.
+They’re now sandblasting the bridge.

 Consider turning west at the traffic light south of Deception Pass to see the bridge.
 Look for the signs that point to North Beach.
 A Discover Pass or $10 parking is required.

 roundabout is open to traffic